DecisionsDev/odm-docker-kubernetes/platform/azure/README-GATEWAY.md

       ```

   - [Validate Add-on Resources in Azure portal](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/quickstart-deploy-application-gateway-for-containers-alb-controller-addon?toc=%2Fazure%2Faks%2Ftoc.json&bc=%2Fazure%2Faks%2Fbreadcrumb%2Ftoc.json&tabs=azure-cli%2Cazure-cli2#validate-add-on-resources-in-azure-portal):
-    - An identity named `applicationloadbalancer-<cluster-name>` should be created and granted roles
+    - An identity named `applicationloadbalancer-<cluster-name>` should be created and granted three roles
     - a subnet named `aks-appgateway` is automatically created with delegation enabled for `Microsoft.ServiceNetworking/TrafficController`

 You can then go back to the main documentation to continue:
 - (optionally) [Create the PostgreSQL Azure instance 10 min](README.md#create-the-postgresql-azure-instance-10-min),
-- and [Prepare your environment for the ODM installation](README.md#prepare-your-environment-for-the-odm-installation) in order to create:
+- and [Prepare your environment for the ODM installation](README.md#prepare-your-environment-for-the-odm-installation) in order to :
-  - the registry pull secret `ibm-entitlement-key`,
+  - create the registry pull secret `ibm-entitlement-key`,
-  - Add the public IBM Helm charts repository,
+  - add the public IBM Helm charts repository,
-  - (Optional) Generate a self-signed certificate,
+  - (optional) generate a self-signed certificate,
-  - Create a Kubernetes secret containing the key and certificate to use to secure the communication (TLS)
+  - create a Kubernetes secret containing the key and certificate to use to secure the communication (TLS).

 ## Install an ODM release and expose it with Gateway API